| The Weather In Space Is Frightful There’s

 disrupted television signals, telephone calls, and part of a U.S. earthquake-monitoring

+network.
 Space weather can pose a radiation hazard for astronauts.
 In August 1972,

 an intense solar flare that occurred between the flights of Apollo 16